alecmdunton/alecmdunton.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming postdoctoral researcher at the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory.
-I recently completed my PhD at CU Boulder, where I worked with Prof. Alireza Doostan and studied matrix methods for dimensionality reduction of large datasets.
+I recently completed my PhD in applied mathematics at CU Boulder, where I worked with Prof. Alireza Doostan and studied matrix methods for dimensionality reduction of large datasets.

 Prior to CU, I completed my undergraduate degree in mathematics at Harvey Mudd College in Claremont, California.
 I did my senior thesis with Prof. Andrew Bernoff, under whose mentorship I developed methods using algebraic topology to identify persistent topological structures in dynamical systems.